jsab/bashpipe/README.md

 # bashpipe

 This small experiment maintains a long-lived bash process used to execute system commands.
-The objective is not having to spawn a process for every call like clojure.java.shell.
+Somehow, it is significantly faster than clojure.java.shell/sh.

 ## Installation